Discover old and new favorites in Africa

 Tanzania is renowned for being the location of perhaps the world’s greatest wildlife spectacle — the Great Migration.
 This is the annual migration of more than two million wildebeest, zebra and gazelle from Kenya’s Masai Mara to Tanzania’s Serengeti National Park.
 The new brochure has a guide on how to get the most out of a trip to coincide with this magnificent spectacle.

 Tanzania is also an ideal option for those who wish to combine a safari with time to relax on a beach.
-Zanzibar is only 20 kilometers off Tanzania’s coast and offers beautiful sandy beaches, spices plantations and ancient towns.
+Zanzibar is only 20 kilometers (12 miles) off Tanzania’s coast and offers beautiful sandy beaches, spices plantations and ancient towns.

 Bogani Lodge and Tented Camp, Kenya